 - 7 egg yolks

-- ½ vanilla bean OR 1 package of vanilla sugar OR 1 teaspoon of vanilla extract
+- ½ vanilla bean OR 1 pouch of vanilla sugar OR 1 teaspoon of vanilla extract

 - 2 tablespoons of Rum, optional

 - 175 g (6.17 oz) of dark chocolate (minimum of 72% of cacao), melted